AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 ### Performance and scalability enhancements

-{{ site.data.var.ee }} performance enhancements boost high throughput order processing and message queue optimization.
+Adobe Commerce performance enhancements boost high throughput order processing and message queue optimization.
 The asynchronous orders feature introduced in this release supports the creation of approximately 60,000 orders/hour.
-Earlier versions of {{ site.data.var.ee }} supported the processing of approximately 10,000 orders/hour, which presented a potential bottleneck for flash sales.
+Earlier versions of Adobe Commerce supported the processing of approximately 10,000 orders/hour, which presented a potential bottleneck for flash sales.
 The new multiple consumers feature supports scaling the number of message queue consumers on a single Cloud instance and increases the number of orders processed per hour.

 Performance enhancements in this release:

 *  The AsyncOrder feature supports faster order placement than synchronous execution provides.
 When AsyncOrder is enabled, order placement is executed in the background while shoppers complete other tasks on the storefront.

 *  The new **Enable Inventory Check On Cart Load** configuration option provides a switchable inventory check when loading a product in the cart.
 It is enabled by default.
-When you disable this option, {{ site.data.var.ee }} skips the inventory check as the quote loads, which speeds up checkout, especially for carts containing many items.
+When you disable this option, Adobe Commerce skips the inventory check as the quote loads, which speeds up checkout, especially for carts containing many items.

 *  The new `multiple_processes` configuration option supports running parallel consumers in multiple processes.
 Previously, `cron` ran a single consumer when needed.
 Launching multiple consumers to run processes in parallel can improve task execution speed.
 To enable this feature, add `multiple_processes` to the `app/etc/env.php` file.